Here are some of the questions we hear most often.

-A: Facilitators and participants open up their homes and/or offices across DC to host the class.
+A: femex has no dedicated space.
+Facilitators and participants host classes in their homes and/or offices across DC.
 Sometimes, the same person will host for the entire session.
 Other times, people will take turns.
 There is space on the application to indicate if you are able to host.

 Q: What time does the class start and end?

 A: Classes last three hours and typically start between 6:00 and 7:00 p.m.
 The class will determine what start and end times best fit their needs.

 A: femex is a 501(c)(3) and currently runs on participant donations, which are tax deductible to the full extent of the law.
 The suggested donation is $75 on a sliding scale: all are welcome to participate in the class and to donate whatever they can, whenever they can.
 Half the donations stay with the class to be used for supplies, food, activities, or for whatever else the class decides.
 The other half goes back to the organization to support our programs.
 There is a $5 application fee; this will be waived for anyone who cannot afford it.